Menu

 • Company is responsible for travel expenses incurred for each audit.

-• Accredited companies that are not currently AFRA members may join as a member with a discount of 50% off of the first-year dues and a waived join fee.
+• Accredited companies that are not currently AFRA members may join as a member and benefit of a waived Initiation Fee.

 Global Leader in Sustainable Aircraft Recycling